carissalow/rapids/docs/usage/quick_rule.rst

     For more information on the ``calls`` sensor see :ref:`call-sensor-doc`

 #.
-Run the following command to execute the rule
+Run the following command to execute RAPIDS

     ::

         snakemake

 #.
-The results of the execution of the rule will be found in the ``data/processed/p01`` directory.
+Daily and night call metrics will be found in files under the ``data/processed/p01/`` directory.